-This final business submission is an individual applied assignment in which you make a policy submission on behalf of a firm, business association, or interest group, suggesting that the government take a particular policy position on an issue.
+Task Description: This final business submission is an individual applied assignment in which you make a policy submission on behalf of a firm, business association, or interest group, suggesting that the government take a particular policy position on an issue.
 This assessment allows you to apply your knowledge of political processes and policy issues in a 'real world' context.
 You will write a submission on one of a few possible topics which will be provided by your lecturer during class time.

 This assessment item will test your critical thinking skills, and your ability to critically evaluate a range of primary sources (i.e. newspaper articles, media releases, etc).
 You need to critically analyse the statements of a range of interest groups that advocate courses of action for government to take in various policy areas.
 It also presents a test of problem-solving skills, encouraging you to put forward solutions to policy problems.
 Because you are engaged in trying to persuade government to adopt a certain policy stance, you are required to argue in an articulate and concise fashion, therefore, helping you to develop your writing skills and your ability to write for a particular audience.
 Finally, it is an individual assignment, so it will also test your self-management skills.

-Note: Expectations and criteria for the major assignment will be discussed extensively in tutorials.
+Criteria and Marking: Expectations and criteria for the major assignment will be discussed extensively in tutorials.
+Submission: Turnitin via the course site.

-4. e-Workbook (20%)
+4. Evidence of Learning Task 4: eWorkbook (20%)